cis1951/lec4-code/README.md

 # Week 4 Tutorial: TaskManager App with SwiftUI

+> [!NOTE]
+>
+> You can access the finished code at one of these branches:
+> * [solution-step7](https://github.com/cis1951/lec4-code/tree/solution-step7) for the code just after step 7
+> * [solution-step12](https://github.com/cis1951/lec4-code/tree/solution-step12) for the code just after step 12 (the end of this README)

 ## Introduction

 We will do a simple demonstration of SwiftUI's capabilities for state management, including the use